Harikrishnan-web/Sem-5-HK-Notes/DL-Lab/DL.md

----

-# Experiment No. 1: XOR Problem using Deep Neural Network
+# Experiment 1: XOR Problem using Deep Neural Network

 ## Title

-**Implementation of XOR Problem using Deep Neural Network (DNN)**
+Implementation of XOR Problem using Deep Neural Network (DNN)

 ## Aim
 To implement a Deep Neural Network and train it to solve the XOR logical operation.

 ## Algorithm